munchlife/Brainwave-Money/README.md

 # Munch

-Munch is a cellular organization platform exposing a brainwave synchronization cryptocurrency designed to regulate a planetarily-correct evolution of the constructive and destructive communication cycles that build up and break down the planet and its life.
+Munch is a cellular organization platform exposing a brainwave interference cryptocurrency designed to regulate a planetarily-correct evolution of the constructive and destructive communication cycles that build up and break down the planet and its life.

 The digital metabolism is designed to work for any life type and allows life to network together by forming co-operative organizational "cells" (purpose-oriented "brainwave alignment DAOs") that leverage digital services (program APIs where brainwave synchronization is performed i.e. dictionaries, news, social media sites) to synchronize brainwaves within and between cells.

-The digital metabolism can be deployed by running the code on a "cell instance" that "mines" information carried in the "noosphere" (the collective set of bioelectromagnetic wavelengths transmitting consciousness) by capturing interferometric information on EEG signals through a "brainwave miner" (an EEG headset i.e. Muse S) connected to a front-end application.
+The digital metabolism can "mine" information carried in the "noosphere" (the collective set of bioelectromagnetic wavelengths transmitting consciousness) by capturing interferometric information on EEG signals through a "brainwave miner" (an EEG headset i.e. Muse S) connected to a front-end application.

 https://www.nature.com/articles/s41598-017-04464-4 (Brain-to-brain entrainment: EEG interbrain synchronization while speaking and listening)